 The resource plan provides information about various resource levels required to accomplish a project.
 A well-documented plan specifies the labor and materials to complete a project.
-Resources used should have relevant project management expertise.
+Resources used should have relevant Project Management expertise.
 Experience in the concerned domain is a priority.

 Framing a financial plan helps you to set the budget and deliver project deliverables without exceeding it.
 The final budget plan lists expenses on material, labor, and equipment.
-Creating a budget plan will help the team and the project managers to monitor and control the costs throughout the project management life cycle.
+Creating a budget plan will help the team and the project managers to monitor and control the costs throughout the Project Management life cycle.

 Gathering resources is an essential part of project planning as it helps to monitor the quality level of the project.
 It is not enough to assemble a well-balanced team from internal and external resources.
-Resources like equipment, money, software solutions, and workplace should be given to complete the assigned tasks.
+Resources like equipment, money, software solutions, and the workplace should be given to complete the assigned tasks.